December 22, 2025

 You cannot exceed the school-certified cost of attendance when taking out student loans.
 When you take out student loans, there are restrictions on how the funds will be applied.

 As a general rule of thumb, you can use these loans to cover all education-related expenses, and that even includes paying for dependent care if you have a child while you’re in school.
-Student loans are disbursed directly to the school as opposed directly to the borrower, like personal loans.
+Student loans are disbursed directly to the school, where the funds are applied to tuition and other charges before any remaining amount is issued to the borrower, unlike personal loans which are typically sent directly to you.

 However, to ensure you’re making the most of your loans, you should not use the money to fund non-essentials such as decorating your dorm room, going out to eat, or taking a vacation over spring break.